Tip: How to Contact Your Target

 Even if you’ve started collecting hundreds of local signatures, authority figures still might not have heard anything about your petition.
 It’s your job to make sure that they do.
 Without their attention, your petition is unlikely to really make an impact — so it’s important to alert your recipient to your cause.

-Here’s how to contact your target:
+Here’s how to contact your recipient:

 Find the decision-maker’s page on Facebook and write a post on their page about your petition.
 Make sure to mention how many signatures you have and include the link!
 Or, you could write a post on your own page and “tag” the decision-maker in it using the “@” sign.
 Facebook will ping them to let them know what you wrote, and they’ll get a notification every time someone else comments on or shares that post.
 It’s a good way to catch their eye fast!
 Learn more about how to use Facebook for activism here!